 You cannot deny Statutory Sick Pay (SSP) to anyone who self-certifies their absence for the first seven days.
 If they qualify, then SSP is due from the fourth qualifying day.
-It is of course perfectly acceptable not to pay anyone for the first three days of absence to deter people from taking isolated days.
+It is of course perfectly acceptable not to pay anyone for the first three days of absence, to deter people from taking isolated days.
+Remember that it is still currently the case that waiting days are suspended in respect to COVID-19 related SSP, and yet the recovery of this SSP for small and medium-sized employers ended on the 30th September 2021.

 If you insist on a fit note from a GP to ensure the absence is genuine, then you will have to reimburse the employee if they are charged for this.
+Such reimbursements are classed as earnings and would need to be grossed up through the payroll to be subject to tax and national insurance.